 This September, I traveled back to Atlanta to record a quartet album with some wonderful musicians and I’m excited to share it with you all very soon.
 The album is currently in post production, meaning that mixing is nearly complete.
 Featuring saxophonist Gregory Tardy, pianist Louis Heriveaux, and drummer Dave Potter, it features original compositions and arrangements inspired in part by some of the difficult happenings and issues we have faced as a global community in the past year or two.
 The album is tentatively entitled: “Consider The Blues” (more…)

 My new duo recording, “The Kirtipur Suite,” with pianist Michael Kocour and special guest guitarist Jeff Libman, is now available.
-This is music I wrote in response to the Nepali earthquakes.
-Recorded in just 3 hours, 3 mics, no edits.
-All proceeds benefiting rebuilding in the town of Kirtipur, Nepal.
+I composed this short suite in response to the April Nepali earthquakes and we recorded it in just 3 hours, with just 3 mics, and no edits.
+All proceeds benefit rebuilding in the town of Kirtipur, Nepal.
 Check it out, and please share!
+(2017-2018 Update: As the Kirtipur Reconstruction Committee has completed its efforts, all proceed will now be donated to HeartMind International, supporting Psychosocial Public Health Initiatives in Kathmandu and rural Nepal).

 Here are a few brief articles on some of the local happenings in PHX that involve young folks and jazz, including a couple of initiatives I’ve been involved with.
 Enjoy! (more…)